DAVID J. WILLIS ATTORNEY

 Conclusion

-The higher-priced mortgage loan rules (Regulation Z - 12 CFR Part 226) are, along with the S.A.F.E.
+The higher-priced mortgage loan rules (Regulation Z – 12 CFR Part 226) are, along with the S.A.F.E.
 Act and Dodd Frank, part of a federal trend to impose nationwide regulations upon certain lending practices as they relate to owner finance.
-Texas, once the haven for easy owner finance deals, now finds itself in the same highly-regulated environment as the rest of the states.
-Prior to engaging in an owner-financed transaction, it is advisable to consult with a real estate attorney familiar with these matters.
+Texas, once the haven for easy money, now finds itself in the same highly-regulated environment as everyone else.

 DISCLAIMER

-Copyright © 2013 by David J. Willis.
+Copyright © 2023 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site, http://www.LoneStarLandLaw.com
+More information is available at his website, https://www.LoneStarLandLaw.com

 EXHIBIT: AMENDMENT TO REGULATION Z (12 CFR PART 226)